 Click on any photo to see larger.

 POTUS wannbe Trump once ran his own meat market, the Miss Universe pageant, and had the chutzpah to use it as a reference of his international diplomatic prowess to deal with Russian President Vladimir Putin - God, what a putz.
-And just as disgraceful was watching the RNC and Fox (fake) News kingmakers applying lipstick on a chauvinist pig.
+And just as disgraceful is watching the RNC, conservative websites, and Fox (fake) News kingmakers applying lipstick on a chauvinist pig.

 Having run a beauty pageant makes the possible Fake-Tan-In-Chief a great judge of a woman's worth - like the time he referred to fellow Republican presidential candidate Carly Fiorina in a Rolling Stone magazine interview: "Look at that face," he said.
 "Would anyone vote for that?"
 And adding "Can you imagine that, the face of our next president?"
 Yep, that's the Donald at his slimy best.
 Elect this childish potty mouth and we'll soon learn how he rates all the female world leaders he will negotiate with.